niiccoo2/RC-Tank/README.md

 ![V3 of riser in fusion](photos/riser_v3_fusion.jpg)

 #### 18:30 | 1 hour
 Soldered a bunch of cables to the motor controllers and did first boot of pi from the tank battery.
-V3 of teh riser is almost done printing.
+V3 of the riser is almost done printing.
 Going to start researching and writing code to make the motors spin!
 ![Tank with pi on it](photos/tank_with_pi.jpg)